 Taking a closer look at the charms and secret gems to be found in this part of the world, we walk you through the hotspots to see and be seen in on a Virgin Islands superyacht charter.

-With more than 50 islands stretching over 30 miles, the BVIs offer an intimate world of possibilities and choice to those arriving on board a superyacht charter.
+With more than 50 islands stretching over 30 miles, the BVIs offer an intimate world of possibilities and choice to those arriving on board a superyacht rental.

 Typically, Virgin Islands superyacht charters will begin in Virgin Gorda towards the north east of the archipelago, and an itinerary will be arranged to take the party through a series of destinations which lead to Guana Island a little to the west.